bingis-khan/KindaC/README.md

   write something like "expecting constructor (or annotation)"
 - look for places with recoverable errors
+- incorrect indentation if/elif/else when pretty printing AST
+- shitty names for functions newVar and lookupVar in Typecheck.hs

 # thoughts???
 - should I make a separate datatype for each annotation? or should I parse them later and check if they are correct?